This article was co-authored by Tom Ritchie, Managing Director, Cision UK.

 The right acquisition can help a company leapfrog competitors with capabilities that would have taken years to develop internally.
 But the majority of M&A deals aren’t so lucky, instead failing to meet their objectives.

 One frequent cause of failure is the acquirer overlooks a key piece of the M&A puzzle: synchronizing products and product teams to maximum effect.
 In the heat of deal making, product is too often an afterthought.
 Companies assume such details can be taken care of post-close, only to find themselves facing a messy integration.

-Through interviews with our own M&A consultants and executives from customers across industries, Point B found that skillfully bringing product teams and products together is crucial for a success.
+Through interviews with our own M&A consultants and executives from customers across industries, we found that skillfully bringing product teams and products together is crucial for a success.
 Realizing revenue synergy targets is dependent upon selecting and executing the right strategy for your products and product development teams.
 If your organization is preparing for an M&A deal, here’s what you need to know.

 Sizing Up Targets

 At the start of M&A negotiations, the acquiring organization should understand as much as possible about the target company’s customers, products and product development capabilities.
 Your due diligence process should answer how the target firm will add to your own products and product teams.

 To do this, make sure you know your own company: What do your customers believe your firm is uniquely great at doing?
 What is the product-market fit of the target and how does that connect to the parent company’s product-market-fit?
 Where do you believe your current and future customers will see the greatest benefit of your combined product offering?
 And most important: are you being realistic in the assessment of your sales engine and its ability to take on new product offerings?

 Prior to closing the deal, you’ll need to formulate a product integration strategy, which can take many shapes.
 The right one will respect the core capabilities of each company and provide clear objectives for those responsible for overseeing the integration.
 Use your past M&A experience to anticipate what to expect.